oqolarte/oblong/content/project/server.md

 ---
 ## Status: On-going {.statusOnGoing}

-I want to host this very site you're in in a server that I own.
+I want to host this site (`ohio.araw.xyz`) in a server that I physically have with me.

 Simply put, a server is just like any other computer, with lots of functionalities, like providing services or serving files to other computers (clients, as they are called in this context) that access it.

 In my use case, I will use it to host the HTML files of this site, and serve it to you, visitors, through your device/s (clients).

 The server will actually be an old laptop that's just lying around here.
 And it's not actually mine.